ebachUTSA/DeceptionClassifier/README.md

 4) - Linguistic Inquiry Word Count (LIWC) values from the LIWC 2015 dictionary.
 These are the input feature space values originally used to develop these models.
 Newer and more complex models have been developed with greater performance and without the licensing limitation of having to use LIWC features: See next section for more.

 # Commercialized models
-Improved models covering semantic, phonetic, and mixed-modality feature spaces have been developed commercially that do not require LIWC input features, can handle shorter responses, and have been validated in a greater range of contexts.
+Commercialized models of a non-derivative nature (created separately and functionally dissimilar) that can use semantic, phonetic, and mixed-modality feature spaces have been developed by the creator of these models.
+These commercially available models do not require LIWC input features, can handle shorter responses, and have been validated in a greater range of contexts.
 Please contact ericbachura@arche-ai.com directly for more information.